harvest2o-llc/aws-rag-bot/README.md

 content being use in my applications.
 The goal is to play with different LLM's, different embeddings, parameters like temperature, top_p and more.
 Content loading also needed to be highly refined allowing me to control each source easily.

 This library is meant more to provide a complete working set of examples and less to be an out-of-the-box library to use as-is.
+Because this framework imports so many variants of embeddings, LLM models, etc. it is not suitable for a direct deployment into something like AWS Lambda... it is a :pig:.

 ## Features and aspects of interest